henryju/shipit2018-sonarcloud-android/README_TEST.md

 ## Features

 Instantly know if your project is GO/NO-GO.
-SonarCloud TrackIT provides you with the following data points for each tracked project:
+SonarCloud TrackIT provides you with the following features for your project(s):

+### Product Metrics
  * Quality Gate
  * Bugs Grade
  * Vulnerabilities Grade